LucidtechAI/las-docs/getting-started/dev/cli.md

 }
 ```

-## Create a document with consent id
+## Create a document with a consentId

 {% hint style="info" %}
-Consent ID is an identifier you can assign to documents to keep track of document ownership for your customers.
+ConsentID is an identifier that you can assign to documents to keep track of document ownership for your customers.
 {% endhint %}

+(TTNote: Consider a link here to the 'consents' section for more information.)

 ```bash
 >> $ las documents create invoice.pdf --consent-id las:consent:<hex>